 What to bring on vacation while sticking to the "carry less, worry less" motto.

-Pack lightly — something which can be easier to say than to do, but I had a chance to put it through a test this summer: I spent two months on a trip across Europe and China.
+Pack lightly — something that can be easier said than done, but I had a chance to put it to the test this summer: I spent two months traveling across Europe and China.
 On average, I changed the place where I slept every two days.
 In between, I used trains, buses, and I had 14 flights through 10 airports.
-It was my most extensive traveling experience so far, and I did all that with a carry-on backpack only.
-I didn't miss a thing.
+It was my most extensive travel experience so far, and I managed to do it all with just a carry-on backpack.
+Yet, I didn't miss a thing.

-People asked me how to pack and what to bring in the past, and as I am unpacking the backpack from the trip now, I thought this would be a perfect time to talk about it.
+People have asked me how to pack and what to bring in the past, and as I unpack the backpack from the trip now, I thought this would be a perfect time to talk about it.
 I will cover which luggage I had, what I brought with me, and how I fitted it.
 Hopefully, you can use some of it for yourself.
-Here we go:

 I bought this backpack in 2011, and since then, it was with me across 16 countries, and I only had to sew the zipper once.

-Selecting a backpack that suits you is crucial.
-Nowadays, thankfully, plenty of companies make durable, lightweight models in many sizes.
-I prefer to have a smaller backpack and deal with it on a modular basis, so as you can see in the picture, I strapped my jacket, shoes, the water bottle, and some other stuff from the outside.
-It might not be as sleek, but it gives you fast access to things you might need on the go, without the bulk of a bigger backpack.
+As you can see in the picture, I strapped my jacket, shoes, water bottle, and other items to the outside.
+It might not be as sleek, but it provides fast access to things you might need on the go, without the bulk of a larger backpack.
 A similar setup proved itself numerous times.

 But perhaps more important for your trip is what you have inside the backpack.
 This brings us to...